Cable TV Shows Come and Go

-Who: NBC brings us John Malkovich in Crossbones.
+What: NBC brings us Crossbones.
 The tale begins in 1729 on an island, Santa Compana, few have ventured.
-Edward Teach, who is a Blackbeard notorious and barbarous, leads a group of thieves, miscreants and outlaws.
-Seen as a utopia, the shantytown is a true looter’s paradise and seen as a utopia, like no other place on earth.
+Edward Teach, who is a Blackbeard notorious and barbarous, leads a group of thieves, miscreants, and outlaws.
+The shantytown is a true looter’s paradise and seen as a utopia, like no other place on earth.

 Who: Justin Theroux and Amy Brenneman

 What: How would you like to be a Leftover when 2% of the world's population unexpectedly disappears without clarification?
 That’s what happens in The Leftovers.
 Starring Amy Brenneman and Justine Theroux, the planet suffers trying to grasp situation.

 Basically, if you are one of the Leftovers, you didn’t make the grade.
 Remind you of school?
 The new drama series The Leftovers is the story of the people who didn't make the cut.